kwaldenphd/facial-recognition/lit-review.md

 - What questions, topics, or issues were the authors looking out?
 - What research methods or approaches did the authors use?
 - What conclusions do the authors draw from their analysis?
+- Where and how do you see race and surveillance at work?
+  * Connections with class content or discussions
 - Other questions/comments/etc

+# Citations

 ## Work They Build On